swlaschin/fsharpforfunandprofit.com/content/posts/property-based-testing-4/index.md

 Yet another way of checking that the implementation is correct is to break it down into smaller components and check that the smaller components are correct.

-For example, if the we break the arabic number into 1000s, 100s, 10s, and units, and then encode them separately, the concatenation of these components should be the same as the original arabic number encoded directly.
+For example, if the we break the Arabic number into 1000s, 100s, 10s, and units, and then encode them separately, the concatenation of these components should be the same as the original Arabic number encoded directly.

 ```fsharp {src=#recursive_prop}